Written by Dano Estermann, Co-Founder of Stellmann Non-Slip Coatings

 Stellmann's premium coatings come in clear and colored formulations, making them suited to different flooring aesthetics.
 Here are the other benefits:

 Stellmann provides free consultations and professional installation.
-We assess your floors to identify risks and current slip ratings, then install a CSIRO-compliant P5 surface that's audit-ready.
+We assess your floors to identify risks and current slip ratings, and slip resistance tests can be performed on-site to evaluate the actual test surface in your kitchen environment.
+We then install a CSIRO-compliant P5 surface that's audit-ready.

 Answer: